daniloBlera/dotfiles/readme.md

 Text editors and document viewer
 *   neovim -- uses [vim-plug][plug];
+*   zathura;
-*   zathura.
+*   sxiv.

 File managers
 *   nnn;
 *   lf.

-ps.: Some of the .files (sxhkd, polybar, Xresources, tmux and zathura) configure the fonts used ([ubuntu mono nerd font mono][nerdfonts] here).
+ps.: Some of the dotfiles (sxhkd, polybar, Xresources, tmux and zathura) configure the fonts used ([ubuntu mono nerd font mono][nerdfonts] here).

 pps.: You can use GNU's `stow` to link dotfiles.